SEN Local Offer 2018 – 2019 – from the PARENT / CARER’S point of view : HAYESFIELD SCHOOL

 Additional meetings are available by request (email or telephone) and for students with a high level of need, regular contact is arranged.

-Students with a statement of SEN and/or EHCP have termly meetings with their parents and key worker to set and review progress targets.
-They will also have an Annual Review meeting with the SENCO, parents and outside agencies to review the statement/plan and discuss arrangements and progress.
+Students with an EHCP have termly meetings with their parents and key worker to set and review progress targets.
+They will also have an Annual Review meeting with the SENCO, parents and outside agencies to review the plan and discuss arrangements and progress.

 Do you offer any parent training or learning events?